algos-soft/stockscanner/README.md

 ## Build for production
 > mvn clean package -Pproduction

-(the 'poduction' profile is defined in pom.xml)
+(the 'production' profile is defined in pom.xml)

 a .jar file is created in the 'target' directory